-This document is intended for use by organizations that design, develop, or provide aviation, space and defence products and services; and by organizations providing post-delivery activities, including the provision of maintenance, spare parts, or materials for their own products and services.
+Organizations that design, develop or provide aviation, space and defence products and services should use the IAQG-developed EN 9100 standard (see bibliography).
+This includes organizations providing post-delivery activities, including the provision of maintenance, spare parts or materials for their own products and services.